 The Genesis Original Bow’s status as the best choice for younger archers is validated by the fact that it is the official bow in the National Archery Schools Program.
 The bow is widely used in most young archers’ competitions, both national and international.

 Made from high-grade aluminum, the Genesis gives optimum balance, durability and it is very lightweight.
 The bow comes with a molded ergonomic grip for competitions.
 The Genesis bow features single cam technology which means no tuning is required in the long run.
 Single cam technology also means that accuracy is greatly increased and noise is minimalized and there is very little recoil.
 When the draw weight is set at maximum, this bow stores and releases energy comparable to a 35 pound recurve bow.

-The Genesis Compound bow is a great bow and a great buy for everyone interested in learning archery.
+In our editorial opinion, the Genesis Compound bow is a great bow and a great buy for everyone interested in learning archery.
 Overall, the best beginners compound bow in 2016.